If you are not embarrassed by the first version of your product, you’ve launched too late.

 What has to be specified before building an MVP?

 As mentioned above, the development of an MVP only looks easier and faster than building a fully completed product.
-The first step of an MVP creation is to define some principles, major features of the product that will set value for it.
+The first step of an MVP creation is to define some principles, and major features of the product that will set value for it.
 Development specifications have to be comprehensive and clear to contribute positively to further project success.
 To sort out must-have functionality for the MVP, the following features have to be specified:

 - Target audience.
 The MVP idea is clearly not to satisfy the needs of the mainstream audience.
 Why?
 If they dislike the product, the wrong feedback will be received.
 The target group has to be found to rely on.
 Members of this group should share an equal necessity in the product and have a common problem to solve.

 - The problem, which the product is able to solve.
 It is not reasonable to develop a product without defining the range of problems it should be capable of solving.
-When a problem is specified, it’s easier to discuss the set of the essential features to embed in the initial product version.
+When a problem is specified, it’s easier to discuss the set of essential features to embed in the initial product version.

 The process of describing features the MVP should possess should be smooth and distinct.
 For example, when you create a booking app, the core function is obvious – to provide booking.
 It has to be implemented in the MVP.
 The rest (perfect design, chatbots, etc.) is additional functions and can be done later.
 There’s no need in putting emphasis on extra features in the initial version.